buildkite/docs/README.md

 bin/rails server
 ```

 > **Note**: The documentation uses Ruby 2.7.2.
 You also need Node installed.
-The current LTS should be ok.
+The current LTS (long term support) version should be ok.

 Or if you have Docker installed: